-Common Exams and Final Exam are all going to be Multiple-Choice questions.
+Note: Common Exams and Final Exam are all going to be Multiple-Choice questions.
 Students are going to submit exam questions and scantron cards to be collected at the end of each exam.
 There is not going to be any partial credit for multiple-choice questions, however students are required to show work to support their answers.
-The Final Exam will emphasize the work covered after common exam 3, but also re-caps the whole course.

 It is the student's responsibility to take the exam in the class that is scheduled.